-LSE has a partnership with AccessAble to provide fine-grain, pan-disability access guides to the School’s buildings (including the residences), good practice guides that will inform ongoing estates developments, route maps between buildings, and an Apple/Android app.
+LSE has a partnership with AccessAble to provide fine-grain, pan-disability access guides to the School’s buildings (including the residences), route maps between buildings, and an Apple/Android app.

-The good practice guides, which AccessAble will produce as part of this work, will support us in being proactive, at a time when the LSE estate is undergoing major physical change.
+Our partnership with AccessAble will help us to be proactive in improving the accessibility of our buildings, at a time when the LSE estate is undergoing major physical change.

 LSE is a member of the Business Disability Forum.
 BDF is a not-for-profit organisation that works with businesses to support employees with disabilities.
 They provide training, expertise and resources for managers and staff about disability.
 This is an important issue for LSE as 19% of working age adults have a disability, and 96% of disabilities are not visible.

 BDF have over 20 years’ experience working with private and public sector organisations.
 Their 300 members include Manchester Metropolitan University who received Gold Disability Standard status in 2017.

 There is a huge list of benefits of membership available to all LSE staff.
 All colleagues can register with their LSE email address to access line manager guides, a mental health module and specialised toolkits.
 There is also an advice service for managers and resources on recruitment, adjustments and communications.

 Additionally, a staff rest room is available in the New Academic Building (NAB), and the reception team can arrange access.

 LSE has a Network of Disabled Students and Staff (NODSS).
 If you would like to be involved in the NODSS, please contact the chair of the network, Ken Kinsella (email@example.com).

 If you would like to know more about the legal definition of the protected characteristic of 'disability', please see the following text from section 6 of the Equality Act 2010: